prajnak/syde522_project/assignment2.md

 ![Comparision of output](noise_hl_256_out_in.png)

 #### MSE vs Hidden layer sizes
+The plot below shows MSE for both types of encoders trained in this assignment.
+The denoising autoencoder was trained on a set of noised images and with training targets being the original denoised images.
+The MSE was calculated on the network's prediction to the denoised input
 ![mse denoise](noise_mse_hl.png)

 #### Training Times vs Hidden layer sizes
+The plot below shows training times for normal and denoising autoencoder.
 ![training times denoise](noise_time_hl.png)

 #### regression fit for hidden layer size = 256